-10) Future corrective actions planned to be taken to prevent recurrence, and schedule of implementation; and
+Future corrective actions planned to prevent recurrence, and implementation schedule; and

-11) Persons or agencies notified.
+Persons or agencies notified.

-2. Unauthorized Discharges from Municipal Wastewater Treatment Plants
+2. Unauthorized Municipal Wastewater Treatment Plant Discharges

-The following requirements apply to municipal wastewater treatment plants that experience an unauthorized discharge at their treatment facilities and are consistent with and supercede requirements imposed on the Discharger by the Executive Officer by letter of May 1, 2008, issued pursuant to California Water Code Section 13383.

-a.
-Two (2)-Hour Notification

-For any unauthorized discharges that result in a discharge to a drainage channel or a surface water, the Discharger shall, as soon as possible, but not later than two (2) hours after becoming aware of the discharge, notify the State Office of Emergency Services (telephone 800-852-7550), the local health officers or directors of environmental health with jurisdiction over the affected water bodies, and the Regional Water Board.
-The notification to the Regional Water Board shall be via the Regional Water Board’s online reporting system at www.wbers.net, and shall include the following:
+Two-Hour Notification.
+For any unauthorized discharge that enters a drainage channel or surface water, the Discharger shall, as soon as possible, but not later than two hours after becoming aware of the discharge, notify the California Office of Emergency Services (800-852-7550) and the local health officer or director of environmental health with jurisdiction over the affected water body.
+Notification shall include the following:

-1) Incident description and cause;
+Incident description and cause;

-2) Location of threatened or involved waterway(s) or storm drains;
+Location of threatened or involved waterways or storm drains;

-3) Date and time the unauthorized discharge started;
+Date and time that the unauthorized discharge started;

-4) Estimated quantity and duration of the unauthorized discharge (to the extent known), and the estimated amount recovered;
+Estimated quantity and duration of the unauthorized discharge (to the extent known), and estimated amount recovered;

-5) Level of treatment prior to discharge (e.g., raw wastewater, primary treated, undisinfected secondary treated, and so on); and
+Level of treatment prior to discharge (e.g., raw wastewater, primary-treated wastewater, or undisinfected secondary-treated wastewater, etc.); and

-6) Identity of the person reporting the unauthorized discharge.
+Identity of person reporting the unauthorized discharge.

-b.
-24-hour Certification

-Within 24 hours, the Discharger shall certify to the Regional Water Board, at www.wbers.net, that the State Office of Emergency Services and the local health officers or directors of environmental health with jurisdiction over the affected water bodies have been notified of the unauthorized discharge.

-c.
-5-Day Written Report

-Within five business days, the Discharger shall submit a written report, via the Regional Water Board’s online reporting system at www.wbers.net, that includes, in addition to the information required above, the following:
+Five-Day Written Report.
+Within five business days following the two-hour notification, the Discharger shall submit a written report that includes, in addition to the information listed in Provision V.E.2.b, above, the following:

-1) Methods used to delineate the geographical extent of the unauthorized discharge within receiving waters;
+Methods used to delineate the geographical extent of the unauthorized discharge within receiving waters;